24pwcse2379-tech/24pwcse2379-tech/README.md

 ## 👨‍💻 About Me

-I'm a Computer Systems Engineering student passionate about **Computer Networking, Python, Cybersecurity, and AI Automation**.
+I'm a Computer Systems Engineering student focused on **Python, Computer Networking, Cybersecurity, and AI Automation**.

-I enjoy building practical projects, understanding how systems communicate, and exploring how automation and AI can solve real-world problems.
+I enjoy building practical systems and exploring how programming, networking, and automation can be combined to solve real-world problems.

 ## 🛠️ Skills